awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 s3://AWSDOC-EXAMPLE-BUCKET/find-people/training
 ```

-Each directory contains the following output:
+Each directories contain the following output:

 ### Active Learning Directory<a name="sms-output-activelearning"></a>